GBCarpiArtStudio/gollum_rails/README.md

 # GollumRails
 [![Build Status](https://travis-ci.org/gollum/gollum_rails.svg)](https://travis-ci.org/gollum/gollum_rails)

-Gollumn rails lets you integrate a git based wiki into your application.
-In other words, GollumRails is a rails engine that wraps gollum-lib.
+Gollum Rails lets you integrate a git based wiki into your application.
+In other words, Gollum Rails is a rails engine that wraps gollum-lib.

 ## Status